Be dingo-safe! on K'gari (Fraser Island)

 While searching for food, dingoes might harass people or their children.
 Dingoes may try to intimidate people to scare them away from their picnic table or food boxes.
 If they succeed they are rewarded for their ploy and will try the same strategy at the next camp site.
 Soon they become aggressive and will nip or bite people who get in the way of their easy food.

-QPWS needs all visitors and residents on Fraser Island to think very seriously about food storage and rubbish disposal.
+QPWS needs all visitors and residents on K'gari to think very seriously about food storage and rubbish disposal.
 Be dingo-safe, keep food secured, never feed dingoes and don’t encourage them to come close.
 Your good actions will help dingoes remain wild and healthy animals.

 - Also see: What does 'human food' mean?